 I would like to thank Dick Staecker for permission to use the numbers from his catalogue of permit indicia, Canadian Permit Postage Catalogue.
 The fourth edition was published in March 2016 by the British North America Philatelic Society Ltd., and is available through the BNAPS Book Department.

 My excuse for being so far behind is – we have moved 42 km from a home in Raymond that we sold in the fall of 2022 to an apartment in Lethbridge, Alberta.
-I still have 75 large plastic totes of stamps, envelopes, posters and books to sort through in the next several months.
-The material is being sold, given away and recycled.
-What do you do with three totes of #8 eight-cent postal stationery envelopes with three different Edmonton cancels?
-Keep a few and recycle the rest.
-There is no interest in the cancels – only three different!
+We brought over 250 of 107 litre plastic totes with us, but I still have 50 totes of stamps, envelopes, posters and books to sort through.

 Earle